thruthesky/backend/README.md

 ## Post

-Post can be served in many ways like forum posts, blog posts, group( cafe ) posts, etc. So, the name of the functionality shouldn't be something like 'forum'.
+Post can be served in many ways like forum posts, blog posts, group( cafe ) posts, comments on an image, etc. So, the name of the functionality shouldn't be something like 'forum'.
 Instead, It should be a simple `post` to serve variety of functionality.

 ### post_config table

 Post categories ( or settings ) are saved in `post_config` table.

+* `post_config.moderators` holds forum moderators to manage the forum.
+It is a string of IDs separated by comma.

+* Only admin can create, edit, delete `post_config` but any can read it.
+So don't put any critical information on it.

 ### post_data table